What you need to know about the debt ceiling as the deadline looms

 Congress has increased or suspended the debt limit 78 times since 1960, according to the Treasury Department.

-How do experts know when when the government has really run out of funds?
+How do experts know when the government has really run out of funds?

 Economists look at how much the government is expected to bring in through tax payments, when those payments are expected to arrive in Treasury accounts and scheduled debt payments to determine a timeframe, known as an X-Date for when the debt authority might run out.